In this article, I provide you with four steps to delightful accounting presentations–even if you are a CPA. Yes, this can be done!

 People love stories.
 If your presentation is about bribes and you have not audited a bribery situation, Google bribes, and you will find all the stories you need.
 If you can’t find a story, use a hypothetical.
 Why?
 You are trying to draw your audience in–then maybe they will put that cell phone down (your most triumphant moment as a speaker!).

-Telling your story at the right pace and volume are also important.
+Telling your story at the right pace and volume is also important.

 Move.
 Not too much, but at least some.